-The Mount of Olives has more than six churches on its summit and slopes; some of which are positioned to mark the sites of events which took place in the Bible.
+The Mount of Olives has more than six churches on its summit and slopes; some of which are positioned to mark the sites of events that took place in the Bible.

 Dominus Flevit Church (The Lord Wept) – This is where Jesus stood overlooking the Old City and wept as he foresaw the city’s destruction.
 The structure is shaped like a tear and there is a large window looking out towards the Old City so you can enjoy (almost) the same view Jesus would have seen.

 Gethsemane – The well-known garden mentioned in the New Testament where Jesus came to pray on the night of the Last Supper and where he was betrayed and then arrested on the night before his crucifixion.

 Church of the Holy Ascension – The Dome of the Ascension was converted into a mosque by Saladin in 1187 but it still holds a slab of stone which bears Jesus’ footprint from when he ascended to heaven.

 Church of Maria Magdalene – A Russian Orthodox Church recognizable by its gold-colored onion domes.
 The church was built in 1888 and holds a beautiful mosaic depicting Mary Magdalene gifting an egg to Emperor Tiberius.
 Legend has it that the egg turned red as a symbol of Jesus’ blood when she handed it over to the Emperor.